Cars of the 1970s and 1980s

 Forghieri had designed the Ferrari 312B in 1971.
 In 1975 its evolution 312T finally gives the supremacy to the Scuderia, thanks to a transversal gear box which improves the distribution of the masses.
 The two 312Ts driven in that year by Lauda and Regazzoni in the Grand Prix cumulate pole positions and wins.
 Ferrari and Lauda are world champions.
 Three other cars had been built.

-On August 16 at Pebble Beach, Gooding sells a 312T raced by Lauda in 1975.
+On August 16, 2019, Gooding sold for $ 6M a 312T raced by Lauda in 1975, lot 031.
 It began its career by winning the Silverstone Trophy, which is not counted in the world championship.
 Qualified five times in pole position in the Grand Prix of the championship, it won in France.

 This car is estimated $ 6M, lot 031.
-Here is the link to the press release.
 Please watch the video shared by the auction house.

 Reasons for these issues were varied : funding difficulties, poor selection of some drivers, difficulty in developing a competing engine against the Ford Cosworth.
 In 1969 40% of Ferrari was sold to the FIAT group.